 This course contains two (2) additional units above the qualification to meet the requirements of the NSW Education Standards Authority (NESA).
+Refer to the TAS for the qualification packaging rules.

 Students may apply for recognition of prior learning or be granted credit transfer provided suitable evidence is submitted.
 Support services may be available to meet needs of individual students.